dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Siri while device is locked**: Choose **Block** to prevent access to Siri when the device is locked. **Not configured** allows using the Siri voice assistant on the device when it's locked.
   - **Siri profanity filter (supervised only)**: **Require** prevents Siri from dictating, or speaking profane language.
   - **Siri to query user-generated content from the internet (supervised only)**: **Block** prevents Siri from accessing websites to answer questions. **Not configured** allows Siri to access user-generated content from the internet.
+  - **Server-side logging for Siri commands**: When set to **Disable**, server-side Siri logging is turned off.
+It can also prevent logging user requests on Siri servers. **Not configured** (default) logs Siri commands on the server-side.

+    This feature applies to:
+    - iOS 12.2 and later

 - **Apple News (supervised only)**: Choose **Block** to prevent access to the Apple News app on the device. **Not configured** allows using the Apple News app.
 - **iBooks store (supervised only)**: **Block** prevents access to the iBooks store. **Not configured** allows users to browse and buy books from the iBooks store.
 - **Messages app on the device (supervised only)**: Choose **Block** so users can't use the Messages app on the device. **Not configured** allows using the Messages app to send and read text messages.